Fantastic Four: First Steps (comic): Publication history

-In April 2025, Marvel Comics and Marvel Studios announced a tie-in one-shot comic for the Marvel Cinematic Universe (MCU) film The Fantastic Four: First Steps, titled Fantastic Four: First Steps, to be released on July 9, 2025 ahead of the film's July 25 release date.
+In April 2025, Marvel Comics and Marvel Studios announced a tie-in one-shot comic for the Marvel Cinematic Universe (MCU) film The Fantastic Four: First Steps, titled Fantastic Four: First Steps, to be released on July 9, 2025, ahead of the film's July 25 release date.
 The comic is written by Matt Fraction and drawn by Mark Buckingham, with colors by Alex Sinclair and lettering by Joe Caramagna.
 Tom Brevoort served as the comic's editor and it featured cover art by Phil Noto.
-Marvel Comics worked closely with Marvel Studios and the creatives to ensure the comic had the same style and tone as the film, with the comics creators visiting the set during filming.
+Marvel Comics worked closely with Marvel Studios and the film's creatives to ensure the comic had the same style and tone as the film, with the comics creators visiting the set during filming.
 Justin Carter from Gizmodo said it was an "inspired choice" to have a comic "sell the idea [the Fantastic Four have] been around for years and have a history" within the MCU and felt Marvel was giving more significance to this comic than their other MCU tie-in ones.

 The in-universe comic was meant to be published by the Future Foundation in collaboration with Marvel Comics Group with the "first-ever authorized retelling of the Fantastic Four's early adventures", coinciding with the fourth anniversary of the team gaining their powers.
 The team's origin story in the MCU is similar to the one from the comics in The Fantastic Four #1 by Stan Lee and Jack Kirby, with Noto's cover a recreation of that debut comic.
 Fantastic Four: First Steps includes the team's first encounter with Harvey Elder / Mole Man.
 Actor Paul Walter Hauser was confirmed to be portraying Elder in the film through the comic; his role in the film had been unknown prior to the comic's release, with speculation that he was playing Elder given his resemblance to the character.
 Casey Loving at TheWrap referred to this as the biggest revelation of the comic.
 The comic also features in-universe advertisements.